dqiri/DiceSumStats/README.md

 Code still needs some cleanup for the new DP solution.

 ## Concept
 Consider the classic 2d6 problem.
 Imagine you have two six-sided fair dice.
 You roll the two dice and sum those numbers.
-How man times does each particular sum occur?
-In other words, how many ways can you combine two dice to sum up to 1, 2, 3, ..., max(d6) + max(d6)?
+How many times does each particular sum occur?
+In other words, how many ways can you combine two dice to sum up to 1, 2, 3, ..., 12 (6+6)?
 One could use a chart to show the combination of the first dice with the second dice.

 For example,